 Traditional Healing and Modern Medicine

-The relationship between traditional healing and modern medicine in Uganda has shifted toward collaboration in recent decades.
-While historical tensions remain, health authorities, communities, and some clinics increasingly recognize that integrating both systems can improve access and outcomes—especially in rural areas where conventional care is limited.
+The relationship between traditional healing and modern medicine in Uganda has been shifting toward collaboration.
+While historical tensions remain, health authorities, clinics, and community leaders increasingly recognize that coordinated approaches can improve access and outcomes—especially for people in rural areas where clinical services are limited.

-Uganda’s Ministry of Health has established a Traditional and Complementary Medicine Division to oversee regulation and encourage safe integration of traditional practices into the national health system.
-The move aims to preserve indigenous knowledge while introducing standards for training, registration, and safety.
+Uganda’s Ministry of Health has created institutional structures to engage traditional healers and encourage safe integration of practices into the national health system (editorial note: verify the exact name and mandate of the Ministry division and add a citation).
+The goal is to preserve indigenous knowledge while setting standards for training, registration, and safety.

-Some pilot programs and clinics now facilitate referrals between traditional healers and modern doctors, creating a practical system where patients can receive culturally accepted support alongside diagnostic tests and clinical treatments.
-This complementary approach helps address complex problems that touch on the body, mental health, family life, and social wellbeing.
+Some pilot programs and clinics now support referrals between traditional healers and modern doctors so patients receive culturally accepted support alongside diagnostic tests and clinical treatments.
+A typical referral pathway used in pilot projects looks like this:

 | Aspect | Traditional Healing | Modern Medicine | Integrated Approach |